5l1v3r1/Brandy/readme.md

 # Features
 * Can handle multiple client connections
-* Can receive a byte[] array format of data that is easy to manipulate
+* Can send and receive a byte[] array format of data that is easy to manipulate
 * Can listen on multiple ports

 # Usage